-Shin et al. (2003) found that TL positively relates to follower creativity, followers' conservation, and intrinsic motivation.
-TL boosts intrinsic motivation and provides intellectual stimulation; the followers are encouraged to challenge the status quo and the old ways of doing things.
+Shin, Shung, Zhou, and Jing (2003) found that transformational leadership positively relates to (1) Follower creativity, (2) Followers' "conservation," and (3) Intrinsic motivation.
+Transformational leadership boosts intrinsic motivation and provides intellectual stimulation; the followers are encouraged to challenge the status quo and old ways of doing things.

-Kark and Shamir (2002) have found TL to be a multifaceted, complex, and dynamic form of influence in which leaders can affect followers by highlighting different aspects of the followers' social self-concept and change their focus from one level to another.
-This is likely to determine whether the followers see themselves primarily in terms of their relationship with the leader or in terms of their organizational group membership.
+Kark and Shamir (2002) have found transformational leadership to be a multifaceted, complex, and dynamic form of influence - leaders can affect followers by highlighting different aspects of the followers' social self-concept and change their focus from one level to another.
+This is likely to determine whether the followers see themselves primarily in terms of their relationship with the leader, or in terms of their organizational group membership.
 They suggested that different leadership behaviors could account for priming these distinct aspects of followers' self-concept and followers' identification.
 Furthermore, these different forms of influence are important because they can lead to differential outcomes.

-Dionne, Yammarino, Atwater, and Spangler (2004) posited that by means of individualized consideration, a leader addresses issues of competence, meaningfulness and impact with each team member, and encourages continued individual development.
+Dionne, Yammarino, Atwater, and Spangler (2004) posit that by means of individualized consideration, a leader addresses issues of competence; meaningfulness and impact with each team member, and encourages continued individual development.

-Kark and Shamir (2002) found that TL behavior such as intellectual stimulation increases the followers' feeling of self-worth because they transmit the message that the leader believes in the followers' integrity and ability.
-Followers of transformational leaders who are willing to focus on their relational self would be motivated to enhance the well-being of the leader by being cooperative, loyal, and committed.
-The most significant effect of TL is that of influencing followers to transcend self-interests for the sake of the welfare of the organization.
+Kark and Shamir (2002) found that transformational leadership behavior such as intellectual stimulation increases the feeling of self-worth in the followers because they transmit the message that the leader believes in the follower's integrity and ability.
+Followers of transformational leaders who are willing to focus on their relational-self would be motivated to enhance the well-being of the leader by being cooperative, loyal and committed.
+The most significant effect of transformational leadership is that of influencing followers to transcend self-interests for the sake of the welfare of the organization.

-Jung, Chow, and Wu (2003) indicated that TL has significant and positive relations in terms of both empowerment and fostering an innovation-supporting organizational climate.
-Dvir et al. (2002) have found TL to have a positive impact on the development of followers'

-empowerment in terms of their engagement in the task and specific self-efficacy.
-They confirmed the hypothesis that follower development can influence performance to show that TL affects development as well as performance.
+Jung, Chow, and Wu (2003) indicate that transformational leadership has significant and positive relations in terms of both empowerment and fostering an innovation-supporting organizational climate.
+Dvir et al. (2002) have found transformational leadership to have a positive impact on the development of followers' empowerment in terms of their engagement in the task and specific self-efficacy.
+They confirmed the hypothesis that follower development can influence performance to show that transformational leadership affects development as well as performance.

-Kark and Shamir (2002) suggested that transformational leaders can have a dual effect, exerting their influence on followers through the creation of personal identification with the leader and social identification with the work unit, and that these different forms of identification can lead to differential outcomes.
+Kark and Shamir (2002) suggested that transformational leaders can have a dual effect exerting their influence on followers through the creation of personal identification with the leader and social identification with the work unit, and that these different forms of identification can lead to differential outcomes.

-TL theory suggests that such leadership is likely to result in a wide range of outcomes at the personal level (e.g., followers' empowerment, extra effort) and at the group or organizational level (e.g., unit cohesiveness, collective efficacy).
-TL produces these effects primarily by priming the followers' relational self and promoting identification with the leader (Kark & Shamir, 2002).
-What distinguishes a leader is the combination of head and heart, the ability to understand and effectively apply emotions as a means of connection and influence (i.e., the emotional intelligence that a leader possesses).
-Therefore, we need to study how the EI of a leader is related to TL.
+Transformational leadership theory suggests that such leadership is likely to result in a wide range of outcomes at the personal level (e.g., followers' empowerment, extra effort), and at the group or organizational level (e.g. unit cohesiveness, collective efficacy).
+Transformational leadership produces these effects primarily by priming the followers' relational self and promoting identification with the leader (Kark & Shamir, 2002).
+What distinguishes a leader is the combination of head and heart, the ability to understand and effectively apply emotions as a means of connection and influence i.e. the emotional intelligence that a leader posses.
+Therefore, we need to study how the emotional intelligence of a leader is related to transformational leadership.